 Africa has lots of tennis tournaments for professionals, but more important, there are lots of tournaments for the young categories, like U14 and even U12 held almost every month in a different country.
 This is an excellent opportunity for young talents to chase and eventually achieve their dream in becoming the next Djokovic who came from a small and relatively unknown tennis country and placed it immediately on the map of tennis giants.

-Tennis and sport in general are important for the development of every nation and in this case, for the whole continent because healthy kids mean healthy nation.
+Tennis and sport, in general, are important for the development of every nation and in this case, for the whole continent because healthy kids mean a healthy nation.
 People who are involved in sport is proven to live longer and have a better life.

 Since it’s almost 2020 and money is very important to everyone, the sport is also a way to become a national hero and a global star.
 There are lots of examples of world-famous athletes that earned lots of money and then came back to their place of birth to invest and help the people they used to grow up with.
 They are known as heroes and their example should be followed by everyone.